 Adapting to Voice Search and AI in Healthcare

 Voice search now accounts for a significant share of health queries.
 Research indicates that 1 in 3 patients uses voice search to find health information, with queries typically longer and more conversational than typed searches.
+The role of AI and voice search in healthcare is now central to how patients first encounter a practice online.
 A patient might type "dermatologist Chicago" but ask their phone, "Who is a good dermatologist near me that accepts Blue Cross?"
 Optimising for voice means targeting natural-language, question-based keywords and ensuring your Google Business Profile is fully populated, since voice assistants frequently pull answers directly from GBP data.

 AI Overviews (formerly known as SGE) are changing how patients interact with search results.
 Google now often generates an AI-synthesised answer at the top of results pages before any traditional organic listings appear.
 For healthcare queries, this means a patient may get a summary of treatment options without clicking through to any website.
-To appear in these AI-generated summaries, your content must:
+To succeed in this new era of Large Language Models (LLMs) and Generative Engine Optimization (GEO), your content must:

 Using Practice Software to Support SEO